digirati-co-uk/iiif-canvas-panel/docs/examples/2-responsive-image.md

 Most of the time, it should be OK just to use the above form and let the tag do the hard work.
 Sometimes you want to provide specific sizes for particular media queries.
 This is where `image-service` and `canvas-panel` syntax meets HTML5 responsive image syntax: The `size` attribute here is the `/size/` slot in the IIIF Image API parameters.

+TODO - `size` attribute - don't use this let CP pick the size But we can supply `virtualSizes` as a hint for CP, although CP will infer this itself from `sizes` on the image service.
+We can use `virtualSizes` to force a size that might not be listed in the `sizes` on the image service.

 <!-- TODO: GH-79 -->
 ```html
 <image-service src="https://..." render="responsive">